dowjones/hammer/docs/pages/playbook20_ecs_external_image_source.md

 ## Introduction

-This playbook describes how to configure Dow Jones Hammer to detect ECS image source is external or internal.
+This playbook describes how to configure Dow Jones Hammer to detect ECS image source is external or internal based on configured image known sources.

 ## 1. Issue Identification